 -

-Set Parameters: Open your CAN bus reading software and configure the interface parameters such as bit rate and CAN ID filters.
-Setting these parameters correctly ensures the software reads the appropriate data from the CAN bus network.
+Set Parameters: Open your CAN Bus reading software and configure the interface parameters such as bit rate and CAN ID filters.
+Setting these parameters correctly ensures the software reads the appropriate data from the CAN Bus network.

 -